 • Sleep disorders

 Once PAs have satisfied other requirements for the Psychiatry CAQ, they can apply for the Psychiatry Specialty Exam -- 120 multiple-choice questions related to psychiatry targeted for PAs with experience in the practice of that specialty.
 It will be based on the Content Blueprint, developed using data gathered during the 2009-2010 PA Practice Analysis conducted by NCCPA.

 You'll need Adobe Acrobat Reader to open this file.
 If you do not have Acrobat Reader, you can download a free version by clicking here.

-The Psychiatry CAQ Exam will be offered nationwide on April 3-4, 2017 and September 18-19, 2017 at Pearson VUE testing centers.
+The Psychiatry CAQ Exam will be offered nationwide on April 2-3, 2018 and September 10-15, 2018 at Pearson VUE testing centers.
 Application registration opens Jan.
-1, 2017 and we encourage PAs to apply and schedule early to improve the likelihood of a convenient testing location.
-The last day to apply for the exam is March 31 for the first window and September 14 for the second window.
+1, 2018 and we encourage PAs to apply and schedule early to improve the likelihood of a convenient testing location.
+The last day to apply for the exam is March 30, 2018 and September 7, 2018 respectively.